IMPORTANT BDAG MESSAGE

 - have provided us with proof of current vaccination of the dog(s)

-- before your first class, have attended an Orientation Night – these are conducted on the first Thursday night of each term, the week before the start of each training term.
+- before your first class, have attended a compulsory Orientation Night – these are conducted on the first Thursday night of each term, the week before the start of each training term.
+Orientation Night must be attended before you can begin training with BDAG.

 There is almost always a wait list for new members to be placed in a class, as both the availability of instructors and the size of the venue dictate the number of classes we can offer.
 Those who have submitted a membership application and have fully paid all fees via trybooking are placed in a queue in order of the date of payment of fees.
 Those who have not completed the trybooking registration and payment process are not yet in the queue.